AydenTFoxx/ModLib/README.md

 ModLib has built-in integration with LogUtils, offering a quick and convenient API for creating logger instances for your mod.
 This logger instance automatically targets your mod's BepInEx logger, and logs to a separate file at `StreamingAssets/Logs/YourModName.log`.

-When LogUtils is not available, your mod's BepInEx logger is used as a fallback, ensuring logs are never lost regardless of the available tools at runtime.
+When LogUtils is not available, a fallback logger is employed instead, ensuring logs are never lost regardless of the available tools at runtime.

-> (TODO: Revive old `Logger.cs` and adapt it to be a fallback logger instead of solely relying on BepInEx's)

 ### REMIX

 ModLib has a variety of tools for creating and managing options from your mod's REMIX option interface.
 Option management, online sync, and even temporary overrides are all handled by ModLib, while requiring as little user input as possible.

-> (TODO: Return overrides values to their original values when a temporary option is removed)
-> (TODO?
-Add a duration for temporary options?
-Feels more like a user responsibility...
-Too specific to be made into a general-purpose tool)

 - (Optional) Create REMIX interfaces in a familiar fashion with `OptionBuilder`.
 Chain methods to create simple yet effective interfaces, then convert them to an `OpTab` instance with `Build()`
 - At your [mod registering](#usage), include a reference to the class where you implement your REMIX interface.